 As a collective we have a responsibility to act carefully and compassionately when it comes to security of the users of both our physical and internet spaces.
 There are some things we do well and some things we need to work on.
 If you have questions you can email us at email@example.com.

 We operate a wireless network in the store (Spartacus).
 This network is open to anyone using the space.
+Your network traffic enters the internet through the Shaw network.
 We store no logs of network usage beyond a list of recently connected devices with their hostnames and MAC addresses.
 We regularly audit this data for suspicious clients.

 We provide a public computer for anyone to use.
 These computers run Ubuntu.
 We keep them up to date as much as we can.
 We store no logs on these machines (and are working toward reimaging them regularly).
 However, we encourage folks to use Tails or another live operating system on these computers if they are concerned about security.

 Our events calendar and email is hosted by Google.
 You should consider the security implications of sending us information via email or the events form.